Creative Career & Business

 Business acumen

-Knowing the trends in your market and negotiating well is vital if you’re self-employed, especially.
-Good business ethics will enable one to keep current customers and attract new ones.
+Knowing the trends in your market and negotiating well are vital, especially if you’re self-employed.
+Good business ethics will help one retain current customers and attract new ones.

 Every step, from confirming orders ethically through accurate billing done up-to-code to final revisions, should be considered while doing any business, even with oneself, so that all bases might be covered; likewise, one should file taxes correctly, too.